dani-77/qsd77/README.md

 # qsd77

-qsd77 is cli tool built on go for quickshell-d77.
+qsd77 is cli tool built with go for quickshell-d77.

 ## How to